BLDSA Coniston Water

 Conditions of Entry

 1. For this swim all swimmers must provide their own safety cover.
+This must not be an inflatable canoe.
 No swimmers will be allowed to participate in this event if they do not have support.

 If you wish to use a rowing boat, Coniston Boating centre has 7 rowing boats for hire.
 If you wish to be accompanied by a rowing boat you must provide 2 crew members and hire the boat directly from the boating centre. www.lakedistrict.gov.uk/index/.../conistonboatingcentre